-To operate the raw water washdown, open the seacock with the washdown I.D. tag located on port side of the aft bilge.
+To operate the raw water washdown, open the seacock with the washdown I.D. tag located on starboard side of the aft bilge.
 Depress the raw water switch on the accessory switch panel.
 This system will now be pressurized at the washdown faucet outlet.
 This faucet may be used alone or with a hose.
 A hose with a spray nozzle attached may be used intermittently without turning the switch off in the same fashion as a home yard hose with a nozzle.
 The raw water pump has an internal pressurization switch that will maintain water pressure as needed until the switch is turned off at the switch panel.
 The pump is mounted to the transom in the aft port storage compartment.
-See "Livewell / Washdown Layout" on page 8-19 for a layout diagram.
+See "Livewell/Washdown System" on page 8-17 for a system diagram.

-Access Plate and Rigging Tube Locations
+Access Plate And Rigging Tube Locations